Come Be My Light

 So the Sisters started going to visit him for only about 5 to 10 minutes a day.
 They started lighting that lamp.
 After some time the man got into the habit of lighting the lamp himself.
 Slowly, slowly, slowly, the Sisters stopped going to his shack (although they used to go every morning).
 I forgot completely about my first visit, and then after two years he sent word, “Tell Mother, my friend, the light she lit in my life is still burning.”

-So today, is there someone we can offer hope to, listen to and embrace?
+So today, is there someone we can offer hope to?
 Can we be the one to light even a small flame in ourselves, in another, in the world today?
-Who ignites the flame in your life?